Sollumz

 That's it!
 Load into the game and check out your creation!

 Note that your character will not collide with the Drawable as we have not created collisions for it.
-See Creating Static Collisions to learn how to create collisions.
+See to learn how to create collisions.